gaspardpetit/verbatim/README.md

 The output text is associated with timestamps to facilitate source audio navigation when manually editing.

 ### Voice Isolation
-Verbatim will work on unclean audio sources, for example where there might be music, key strokes from keyboards, background noise, etc. Voices are isolated from other sounds using [adefossez/demucs](https://github.com/adefossez/demucs).
+Verbatim will work on unclean audio sources, for example where there might be music, keystrokes from keyboards, background noise, etc. Voices are isolated from other sounds using [adefossez/demucs](https://github.com/adefossez/demucs).

 For audit purposes, the audio that was removed because it was considered *background* noise is saved so it can be manually reviewed if necessary.